rselbo/TerraformWorkshop/01-FirstSteps.md

 # 01 Getting Started

 First we need to create the main files for starting a new project.
 We need to create a **main.tf** and a **vars.tf**.
-The naming is not required since terraform reads all .tf files in the folder but this is the reccomended naiming.
+The naming is not required since terraform reads all .tf files in the folder but this is the reccomended naming.
 Variables are not required, but unless you only control a few resources you will find that vars help to avoid having to repeat values repeatedly.

 **vars.tf** Create the file and create string variables for **project_id**, **project_region** and **environment**.
 Terraform allows any most symbols in the names, but the reccomended naming uses lowercase naming and _ for separating words.
 This is how we define a variable in terraform, and we can multiple variable {} blocks